 In Fact, Everything About Email Marketing Is Hard

-It’s not just the email copywriting part that’s hard.
+It’s not just the email copywriting part that’s harder than writing other types of blogs, or marketing content.
 Everything about email marketing is hard if you’re doing it right.
 Before you get to the copywriting, you have to build a quality list of subscribers and customers who want to hear from you.
 You have to overcome hurdles and get your emails delivered.
 Then you have to get them opened.

 Once you’ve overcome all of those challenges, you need to get your emails read and acted upon.
 And that’s where the email copywriting comes in.
 Because you work really, really hard to get people to that point, and you want them to do something once you get them that far, to make your hard work worthwhile.

 Only a Fraction Will Open Your Email So Make the Most of that Fraction

 Think about it: No one has a 100% open rate.
 No one has a 100% click-through rate.
 We are all of us working with fractions instead.
 Despite the work it takes to build a quality email list, we will still interest only a fraction of our subscribers in any given email.

 Email open rates average around 21%, according to Hubspot (although I’ve seen lower numbers elsewhere).
 That means all that work you’re doing is just so you can get about one-fifth of the people on your list to open your email.
 And that’s just the open rate!

 To get people to click on a link is yet another challenge for you.
 Let’s go with Hubspot’s numbers again and say the average click-through rate is 6.82%.
 Keep in mind that’s 6.82% of the 21% open rate.
 If you had a list of 10,000 email addresses and a 96% deliverability rate and you got the average open and click-through rates, your results would look like this:

 Assuming your rates are average, you’d get around 137 of the 10,000 people on your email list to click through.
 And even then, that’s not a guaranteed sale or conversion, only a click.